-Projects that require work inside of the secure identification display area (SIDA) are considered to be "airside" and require the X-1 Specification which has been tailored specifically for airfield projects.
-This specification has been reviewed and approved by the Office of Airport Security (OAS) and shall not be edited, except where noted, unless approved by the OAS.
+The 010005X specification shall be included in its entirety.
+Designers shall edit/tailor the "Project Specific Requirements" and the "Method of Measurement" sections of the specification to comply with each project's security requirements.
+This specification has been reviewed and approved by the Office of Airport Security (OAS) and shall not be modified, except where noted, unless approved by the OAS.